-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 and Travelling Show people for planning purposes (Annex 1 of the Government's Planning Policy for Traveller Sites (PPTS, 2015)).
-The policy makes reference to the Local Plan Part 2 which is no longer in the Council's LDS.
-The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
-BSC 7: Meeting Education Needs The policy sets out the Council's requirements for meeting educational needs and how it will work with partners.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 jointly, and once published it will replace the 2017 GTAA.
+This updated information will be used to inform the needs of the travelling community in the Local Plan Review BSC 7: Meeting Education Needs The policy sets out the Council's requirements for meeting educational needs and how it will work with partners.
 The NPPF requires that local planning authorities take a proactive, positive and collaborative approach to meeting the need for school places.
 The policy is generally consistent with the NPPF.
 The Council's AMR does not identify any significant issues with the effectiveness of the policy.
-Since adoption of the Plan, the IDP monitoring updates reporting in the AMR have identified the completion and expansion of primary and secondary schools at Bicester, Banbury and rural areas.
+Since adoption of the Plan, the IDP monitoring updates reporting in the AMR have identified the completion and expansion of primary and secondary schools at Bicester, Banbury and in the rural areas.
 The Policy alongside Policy INF1 continues to contribute positively to securing infrastructure funding to meet education needs.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider the approach to meeting educational needs to 2040.
 BSC 8: Securing Health and Well- Being The policy sets out how the Council will support the provision of health facilities in sustainable locations and the replacement of Bicester hospital.
-The NPPF objective is fostering a well-designed and safe built environment with accessible services and The Council's AMR does not identify any significant issues with the effectiveness of the policy.
+The NPPF objective is fostering a well-designed and safe built environment with accessible services and open spaces that reflect current and future needs and support the communities' health.
+The policy is generally consistent with Chapter 8 of the NPPF.
+The Council's AMR does not identify any significant issues with the effectiveness of the policy.
+Securing health and wellbeing infrastructure and services remains important.
+The Policy alongside Policy INF1 continues to contribute positively to securing infrastructure funding towards provision against Policy BSC10.
 The new Bicester hospital is complete.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
-The emerging Local Plan
+The emerging Local Plan Review will consider the approach to health and wellbeing to 2040.